AlexandrovLab/SigProfilerAssignment/README.md

 ## <a name="citation"></a> Citation

-Diaz-Gay, M., Vangara, R., Barnes, M., ... & Alexandrov, L. B. (2023).
+Díaz-Gay, M., Vangara, R., Barnes, M., ... & Alexandrov, L. B. (2023).
 Assigning mutational signatures to individual samples and individual somatic mutations with SigProfilerAssignment, bioRxiv, 2023-07. doi: https://doi.org/10.1101/2023.07.10.548264

 ## <a name="copyright"></a> Copyright
 This software and its documentation are copyright 2022 as a part of the SigProfiler project.
 The SigProfilerAssignment framework is free software and is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.